jayeb/grunt-chrome-load/README.md

 ## Et cetera

-If your server's hostname and port are already defined somewhere in your config, pipe these variables into `grunt-chrome-load` to DRY out your shit:
+If your server's hostname and port are already defined somewhere in your config, pipe these variables into `grunt-chromeload` to DRY out your shit:

 ```
 grunt.config({
-  'chrome-load': {
+  chromeload: {
       dev: {
           reload_pattern: 'https?:\/\/<%= express.dev.options.hostname %>:<%= express.dev.options.port %>',
           new_url: 'http://<%= express.dev.options.hostname %>:<%= express.dev.options.port %>'